qdm12/ddns-updater/README.md

 If you have a host firewall in place, this container needs the following ports:

 - TCP 443 outbound for outbound HTTPS
-- TCP 80 outbound if you use a local unsecured HTTP connection to your Gotify server
 - UDP 53 outbound for outbound DNS resolution
 - TCP 8000 inbound (or other) for the WebUI